Skip to main contentSkip to search

 For OAP-funded services, ask your service provider to share the supervising BCBA's certificate number before services begin.
 This is a standard quality practice — not an unusual or confrontational request.

-Practical implication: always verify the BACB credential, ask about supervision ratios, and request the BCBA's certificate number when starting services.
+Practical implication: verify BACB credentials when used, ask about supervision ratios, and request the supervisor's registration or certificate number before services start.

 Frequently asked questions

 An RBT is a front-line ABA therapy provider who implements the ABA program with the child.
 The credential requires a 40-hour training curriculum, a competency assessment, and passing a written exam.
-No degree is required.
-Certified by the BACB — an international body, not a provincial regulator.
-In Ontario, there is no provincial regulatory college for RBTs.
+RBTs should work under qualified clinical supervision.

-A BCBA is the clinical supervisor who designs, oversees, and adjusts the ABA program.
-Requires a master's degree in behaviour analysis or a related field, 2,000 supervised fieldwork hours, and passing the BCBA examination.
-BCBA-D holds a doctoral degree.
-In Ontario, BCBAs are not regulated by a provincial college — the BACB credential is the recognized standard.
+A BCBA is a clinical supervisor who designs, oversees, and adjusts the ABA program.
+The credential requires a master's degree in behaviour analysis or a related field, supervised fieldwork, and passing the BCBA examination.
+In Ontario, also ask whether the supervisor is registered with CPBAO when applicable.

 Your child will interact most frequently with their RBT, who typically delivers direct therapy daily or several times per week.
 The BCBA supervises the RBT, reviews the child's data, adjusts the program, and meets with families monthly or bi-monthly.
 BACB standards require a minimum of 5% supervision of billable hours.